Electricity, Magnetism, & Electromagnetism Tutorial

 Figure 12.
 A compass is a device with a rotating magnetic needle that can be used to navigate.
 The N, S, E and W on the compass stand for north, south, east, and west, respectively.
 In this image, the N and S are partially hidden behind the needle.

 There are several different types of magnets.
 Permanent magnets are magnets that permanently retain their magnetic field.
 This is different from a temporary magnet, which usually only has a magnetic field when it is placed in a bigger, stronger magnetic field, or when electric current flows through it.
-The bar magnet and paper clips from Figure 9, above, are examples of permanent and temporary magnets, respectively.
+The bar magnet and paper clips from Figure 9 are examples of permanent and temporary magnets, respectively.
 The bar magnet is always surrounded by a magnetic field, so it is a permanent magnet.
 The paper clips do not normally have a magnetic field; in other words, you cannot use one paper clip to pick up another paper clip.
 However, when you bring the bar magnet near the paper clips, they become magnetized and behave like magnets, so they are temporary magnets.
 Another type of temporary magnet, called an electromagnet, uses electricity to create a magnet.
-See the Electromagnetism tab to learn more about electromagnets.
+See the Electromagnetism section to learn more about electromagnets.

 In everyday language, we usually just refer to magnets, and materials that are attracted to magnets, as "magnetic."
 Technically, these materials are called ferromagnetic.
 It is important to note that not all metals are ferromagnetic.
 You will notice this if you try to pick up a copper penny or a piece of aluminum foil with a magnet.
 The most common ferromagnetic metals are iron, nickel, and cobalt.